 - In case you want to limit the countries where you intend to send messages to a specific list, please notify the Unifonic Customer Support team.
 They would eventually block those SMS without deducting them from your balance.

 - They would configure your Unifonic account for white-listing traffic to specific countries to enable the countries where you perform business operations and would need SMS messaging in them.

 Alternatively, you can also implement white-listing on your backend by only allowing OTP requests to specific countries based on the country code.
 While there are valid reasons why a user might register with a phone number from a different country, this behavior can also be associated with fraudulent activities.
 For example, fraudsters might use foreign phone numbers to conceal their actual identity and location, making it difficult to track or investigate their activities.

 International telephone input validation libraries (e.g. Google Libphonenumber) are an essential tool for providing users with a seamless and user-friendly experience, especially when dealing with diverse phone number formats from various regions around the world.
 Also, separating the country code from the phone number input enables users to input their phone numbers in their respective country's format, which can be transformed into the globally recognized E.164 format, which makes sure all numbers are unique across the globe.

 Apply basic rate-limiting

-Make sure your application is not sending more than X messages to the same number range within a limited amount of time (a few seconds) - this will help to mitigate the impact from SMS pumping if it happens.
+Make sure your application is not sending more than a certain amount of messages to the same number within a limited time lapse - this will help to mitigate the impact from SMS pumping in case it happens.
 Your account balance will still be damaged but at a slower pace and this might make the whole attack not viable for the fraudster.
-CDN operators like Akamai and Cloudflare have basic rate-limiting capabilities.
+CDN operators like Akamai and Cloudflare have basic rate-limiting capabilities for API requests.

 CAPTCHA does affect user experience adding small additional friction to your users' journey but might significantly reduce or deter bot traffic where OTP is requested with the help of automation.